fnichol/docker-uhttpd/README.md

 # docker-uhttpd

-A [Docker][docker] micro image for [uhttpd][uhttp], a tiny, lightweight web server.
+A [Docker][docker] micro image for [uhttpd][uhttpd], a tiny, lightweight web server.
 The image is built using [progrium/busybox][progrium_busybox] to keep the footprint as small as possible.
 If you need a quick and small static HTTP server, give this one a go!

 ## Getting the Image